Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

       null.
     * #occurrence_media# - returns thumbnails for the occurrence's uploaded media with built in click to view at full size functionality.
+    * #organism_quantity:<format># - returns the value of the `occurrence.organism_quantity`
+      field formatted as specified.
+The value of `<format>` can be one of:

+        * "integer" - the value is only returned if it is an integer.
+        * "non-integer" - the value is only returned if it is not an integer.
+        * "mapmate" - returns the value if it is an integer (other than zero).
+If the value is a zero, or if the value of `occurrence.zero_abundance` is not false, then a value of `-7` is returned (used by MapMate to indicate negative records).

+    * #query:<format># - the record query status formatted as specified.
+      The unmodified field `identification.query` outputs a single letter code.
+      Currently there is only one format - `standard` - which translates codes to meaningful text,  `Q` to `Queried`, `A` to `Answered`.
+    * #record_date:<format># - takes the sample date (as returned by the special field event_date) and formats it as specified.
+Currently there is only one format - `mapmate` - which provides an output date or date range in a format acceptable to MapMate.
+    * #sex:<format># - the value of the `occurrence.sex` field formatted as specified.
+      Currently there is only one format - `mapmate` - which translates codes to values acceptable to MapMate, e.g. `female` to `f` and `mixed` to `g`.
+    * #sref_system:<field>:<format># - a formatted spatial reference system.
+      The field must indicate a spatial reference system, e.g. `location.input_sref_system`.
+      Currently there is only one format - `alphanumeric` - which replaces any values where the spatial reference system is stored as a numberic EPSG code with the recognised text equivalent (`4326` becomes `WGS84` and `27700` becomes `OSGB36`).
     * #status_icons# - icons representing the record status, confidential, sensitive and zero_abundance status of the record.
+    * #vc:<format># - the Vice County formatted as specified.
+Currently there is only one formatter - `mapmate` - which indicates that the Vice County is to be represented by its number but where no VC is found, or more than one is held against then record, then 0 is output.
+(Note that for most purposes, VC name and or number, are best retrieved using the `higher_geography` special field.)
+    * #verification_status:<format># - the record verification status formatted as specified.
+      The unmodified field `identification.verification_status` outputs a single letter code.
+      Currently there is only one modifer - `standard` - which translates codes to meaningful text, e.g. `V` to `Accepted`, `C` to `Unconfirmed` etc.
+    * #verification_substatus:<format># - the record verification substatus formatted as specified.
+      The unmodified field `identification.verification_substatus` outputs a single letter code.
+      Currently there is only one modifer - `standard` - which translates codes to meaningful text, e.g. `1` to `Correct`, `2` to `Considered correct` etc.
     * Path to an aggregation's output when using aggregated data.

   When defining the path to a field in the Elasticsearch document, if the path contains